These Badass Underground Cities Kinda Make Us Want to Live in a Cave

 Beijing Underground, China

 There are plenty of places on the planet where you can explore humanity’s lengthy history with underground habitation.
 But in Singapore, you get a sense of how the practice is shaping society’s future.
 Having constructed malls and museums below grade for well over a decade, the densely populated city-state is now moving earth to place people down there as well.
 The country’s forward-thinking Urban Redevelopment Authority has already invested more than $150 million into such proposals.
 In the years ahead, they plan to develop the world’s first "earthscraper."
 It’s about more than just saving space—it also will conserve energy.
-Rock absorbs heat during summer months and radiates it outward during cooler periods.
+Rock absorbs heat during the summer months and radiates it outward during cooler periods.